schneider128k/machine_learning_course/README.md

 Before formalizing sequential neural networks consisting of dense layers, let's look at some simple Keras examples showing how to use such networks for classification.
 We consider the problems of classifying images from the MNIST digits dataset, fashion items dataset, and CIFAR10 dataset.

-The classifications problems are so-called multi-class, single-label classifications problems

-- *Multi-class* means that there are several classes.
-For instance, T-shirt, pullover or bag in the fashion items dataset.

-- *Single-label* means that classes are mutually exclusive.
+These problems are so-called multi-class, single-label classifications problems.*Multi-class* means that there are several classes.
+For instance, T-shirt, pullover or bag in the fashion items dataset. *Single-label* means that classes are mutually exclusive.
 For instance, an image is either the digit 0, or the digit 1, etc. in the MNIST digits dataset.

 The example neural networks consist of three layers: input, hidden, and output layers.
-They use

-- the *softmax* activation function in the last (output) layer and

-- the *categorical cross entropy* loss function

-because the problems are multi-class, single-label classification problems.
+They use the *softmax* activation function in the last (output) layer and the *categorical cross entropy* loss function because the problems are multi-class, single-label classification problems.
 They also use the  *relu activation* activation function for the hidden layer.

   - [Notebook for loading and exploring the MNIST digits data set](https://colab.research.google.com/drive/1HDZB0sEjhd0sdTFNCmJXvB8hYnE9KBM7)